Posted in: Stage 1: Step 1

 At first I didn’t think much about the ringing—until I realized that it wasn’t going to stop.
-My attempts to cope with it began to drive me slightly crazy.
 First I tried to ignore the ringing, but that did not work.
 When I paid attention to it, I became frustrated.
-The problem grew larger and larger, until one day I read about a former TV star who committed suicide because of his tinnitus.
+My attempts to cope with it began to drive me slightly crazy.
+The problem grew larger and larger.
+One day I read about a former TV star who committed suicide because of his tinnitus.
 This was not reassuring.

 A few years ago, the tinnitus inexplicably ceased.
 Coincidentally, during that period I also resolved many of my neurophysiological disorder (NPD) symptoms.
 It wasn’t until I read Dr. Howard Schubiner’s list of NPD symptoms (Unlearn Your Pain) that I made the connection: the tinnitus was part of my NPD.
 Having treated it as such, the ringing is now essentially gone.
 But like other NPD symptoms, it can be set off by certain stimuli.
-The tinnitus will still return when I am in noisy environments, if I am sleep deprived, and if my stress-coping skills are especially challenged; but if I am careful, I can keep the ringing at bay.
+The tinnitus will still return when I am in noisy environments, if I am sleep deprived, or if my stress-coping skills are especially challenged; but if I am careful, I can keep the ringing at bay.
 It has been an incredible relief to escape that endless, irritating sound.

-Tinnitus is a Neurophysiological Disorder (NPD) Symptom
+Tinnitus is a Neurophysiological Disorder (NPD) symptom